Deck Railing (6)

 Picket Layout - Option A

-Option B - determine the center of the 2x4 railing (25") and measure to the left, half the width of a picket (3/4") plus half the spacing of the pickets (2 1/2"), resulting in the first layout mark to be 3 1/4" to the left of the center mark.
+Option B - Determine the center of the 2x4 railing (25") and measure to the left, half the width of a picket (3/4") plus half the spacing of the pickets (2 1/2"), resulting in the first layout mark to be 3 1/4" to the left of the center mark.
 As in Option A, this will be the location of the left edge of the first (off-center) picket.
 Measure to the right and make a mark every 5".
 The diagram below shows Option B to be the best choice because the pickets at either end do not interfere with the 4x4 posts and do not have a gap where a 4" sphere could pass.
 Next, measure to the left of the first layout mark and make a mark every 5 inches to complete the picket layout.
 Transfer this layout to the remaining 2x4 rail.

 Deck Railing Picket Layout